mit-cml/appinventor-sources/appinventor/docs/markdown/reference/blocks/text.md

 ![](images/text/replaceallmappings.png)

 Given a dictionary of mappings as input, replaces the key entries in the text with the corresponding values in the dictionary.
-Returns the text with the mappings appllied.
+Returns the text with the mappings applied.

 #### dictionary order {#replaceallmappingsdictionary}